akarsh-prabhakara/akarsh-prabhakara.github.io/_pages/about.md

 I am a Ph.D. candidate in ECE at Carnegie Mellon University.
 I am coadvised by [Prof. Anthony Rowe](https://users.ece.cmu.edu/~agr) and [Prof. Swarun Kumar](http://www.andrew.cmu.edu/user/swarunk/index.html).

 My research interests broadly lie in wireless systems and cyber-physical systems.
-My research makes advances in wireless systems to enhance radio frequency sensing for cyber-physical systems that operate in harsh conditions and enable next generation communication.
+My research makes advances in wireless systems to enhance radio frequency sensing for cyber-physical systems that operate in varying physical conditions and enable next generation communication.
 {: style="text-align: justify;"}
 1. *Next-gen Cyber-Physical Systems*: Think of self-driving cars in fog and robots in smoke.
 2. *Next-gen Communication*: Think of ultra-aware reconfigurable radio surfaces and devices.
 {: style="text-align: justify;"}

-I have built systems that use millimeter wave radio frequencies for realizing key applications in transportation, robotics, critical infrastructure monitoring and wireless communication.
+I have built systems that use millimeter wave radio frequencies for realizing key applications in transportation, robotics, critical infrastructure monitoring and pushing the limits of wireless communication.
 {: style="text-align: justify;"}

 My work has won Best Paper Honorable Mention and in the spirit of demonstrable systems research, Best Demo and Demo Runner-Up as well.
 My research was also featured in [Gizmodo](https://gizmodo.com/researchers-find-that-radar-can-be-used-to-detect-a-nai-1844635816) and [Hackster.io](https://www.hackster.io/news/researchers-develop-system-that-monitors-tire-wear-in-real-time-4ff4d9c738f3) to name a few.
 One of my notable impacts is in transferring our academic work to an interested global company, Bridgestone Inc.